minagishl/nlobby-mcp/README.md

 # N Lobby MCP Server

+> **Note:** The developer assumes no responsibility for any damages that may occur from using this MCP server.
+This software was developed for educational purposes and its operation is not guaranteed.

 A Model Context Protocol (MCP) server for accessing N Lobby school portal data.
 This server provides secure access to school information including announcements, schedules, and learning resources through browser-based authentication.

 ## Features